 How do developmental processes change during evolution?
 We take an integrative approach and try to link evo-devo with population genetics and evolutionary ecology by studying the nematode Pristionchus pacificus, which lives in a defined scarab beetle ecosystem.

 There is tremendous phenotypic diversity between and within species.
 Much of this is thought to reflect adaptation to the environment.
-Drawing on tools from high-throughout genomics to forward genetics, we are investigating the mechanisms responsible for adaptive variation.
+Drawing on tools from high-throughput genomics to forward genetics, we are investigating the mechanisms responsible for adaptive variation.